Highbridge Capital Management: History

 The firm was founded in 1992, by childhood friends Glenn Dubin and Henry Swieca.
 The company started with $35 million in capital and is named after the 19th-century aqueduct that connects Washington Heights and the Bronx.
 In 2004, J.P.
 Morgan Asset Management purchased 55% ownership of the firm, and then substantially all the remaining shares in 2009.

 The company maintains offices in New York and London.
 The firm operates as a subsidiary of J.P.
 Morgan Asset Management.

 In October 2015, it was reported that JPMorgan Chase was nearing a deal to sell the firm's private equity business.

-In 2019, 52 people were laid off as it was restructured.